Zawala/word-search/readme.md

 # Submission for AlgoExperts Interview Question

-This submission outlines the steps to set up and run a Python-based text search application, which includes a server and a client for searching through large text files.
+This document and run a Python-based text search application, which includes a server and a client for searching through large text files.
 The application utilizes gRPC for communication and secure communication channels.

 ## Prerequisites